How do you find out all the stuff you need to know in a new project? Charles explores how you do a literature survey to nail it...

 So the context is Hipster project, where we are exploring how best to incorporate external security knowledge—such as probabilities of attacks by different kinds of agents—into the software product management process for Health IoT applications.
 That's quite a mouthful, and as it happens none of the research team know (as yet) very much about Health, IoT, or about the application of security to them.

 So how do we bootstrap ourselves into this new area of expertise?
 The answer must be: a literature survey.
 So, I duly planned a systematic literature survey of everything we needed to know.
-Literature surveys are a well-known form of research, and there are good guidelines available: Okoli has written a good one, for example.
-For a systematic literature survey, you need two things:
+Literature surveys are a well-known form of research, and there are many guidelines available: Okoli has written a good one, for example.
+For a systematic literature survey, you need at least two things:

-- A good way to find as many as possible candidate publications.
+- A good way to find as many candidate publications as possible.

-- A clear objective set of criteria to enable decide which publications should be included.
+- Clear objective criteria to enable decide which publications should be included.
 ‘Objective’ means that two different researchers would come to the same conclusion about a given publication.

 But I couldn’t give up; we did still need to know about all these topics.
 We had to find the knowledge somehow.
 Perhaps some lesser approach, not a systematic survey but something else, might do the trick?
 After a lot of thought, and trialling various different approaches, I decided to look for two things: ‘learner introductions’ for several key topics we didn’t know about; and then papers that each addressed as many as possible of the multiple topics.
 That would satisfy the dual purpose of bringing the whole team up to speed with what we need to know about, and of making sure we knew about relevant past work where researchers had done things as close as possible to what we will be trying to do.